Information for students

 - Students may now book individual study spaces on campus through the Library.

-- Memorial has developed general technology standards for remote/online learning across campuses in fall 2020.
+- Memorial has developed general technology standards for remote/online learning across campuses in fall 2020 and winter 2021.

 - The fall semester at Memorial will be primarily a remote teaching and learning environment for students.
 Registration dates, course offerings, and further registration details are avilable on the Registrar's Office website.
 Full in-person, on-campus courses will not resume before January 2021.